lochmueller/custom-database-export/README.md

 # Custom Database Export

 > CLI to download databases with separated configuration for structure and data, to exclude tables, limit data and/or replace special values in the export.
-> Specialized in export databases to fit the rules of GDPR.
+> Specialized in export databases to fit the rules of GDPR and keep the filesize small.
+Less storage, less energy :)

 ## Installation